 If you are requesting an excuse or disqualification you may do so online or by completing the excuse section on the back of the summons and returning it to the jury office.
 You may telephone (619) 844-2800 or click here to request a postponement to a more convenient date.
-To request a transfer to a more convenient location, call (619) 844-2800 from 10:00 a.m. to 3:30 p.m., Monday through Thursday and 10:00 a.m. to 12:00 p.m.
+To request a transfer to a more convenient location, call (619) 844-2800 from 10:00 a.m. to 3:30 p.m., Monday through Thursday and 10:00 a.m. to 12:00 p.m. on Fridays.
 Otherwise you MUST follow the reporting instructions on the summons.

 Pursuant to Code of Civil Procedure section 209, any prospective juror who has been summoned for jury service and who fails to appear as directed, or who fails to respond to the Court, may be found in contempt of Court and may be placed in custody and/or fined.

 California law says you are qualified to be a juror if you:

 - Are a U.S. citizen